Housing benefits and rent guarantor schemes

-- The accommodation must correspond to decent home standards (offer a minimum comfort: water, toilet, heating installations) and have a minimum floor area of 9 sq. metres.
+- The accommodation must correspond to decent housing standards (Act of 13/12/2000) and have a minimum floor area of 9 m2;

-- The tenancy agreement must be in your name or that of your legal guardian, if you are a minor.
-You must not be a relative of the property owner (child or parent).
+- The tenancy agreement or joint tenancy agreement must be in your name, or that of your legal guardian if you are a minor, and must be for over three months;

 For an estimate of your benefit entitlement please visit the CAF website (fr.).